StephanHoyer/stephanhoyer.github.com/src/contents/articles/001-building-wintersmith-blog/index.md

 template: article.jade
 tags: node.js

-For a long time, I want to be able to share some thoughts about live in a blog every now and than.
+For a long time, I want to be able to share some thoughts about life in a blog every now and than.
 I made serveral attempts to do so.
-I tried [tumblr](http://tumblr.com) but it wasn't as flexible as i need it.
+I tried [tumblr](http://tumblr.com) but it wasn't as flexible as I need it.
 I tried [octopress](http://octopress.org), but i'm not as familiar with ruby as I probably should be.
 Never tried wordpress, since it is to much overhead and written in bad ol' php, which I want to avoid for